barbarakogus/barbarakogus/README.md

 ✍️ About me

-I am a Full-stack JavaScript developer with a foundation in forest engineering.<br> Over the past three years, I've dedicated myself to honing my programming skills.<br>
+I am a Full-stack JavaScript developer with a foundation in forest engineering.<br> Over the past four years, I've dedicated myself to honing my programming skills.<br>
 I always look for ways to improve, so I'd appreciate any tips or insights you'd like to share!

 📬 Contact